 Hardness: The plant will appreciate the water hardness level between 1 – 10 dGH.
 It does not like too hard water.

-Two watts or three per gallon of compact fluorescent lighting on an equivalent light source (T5 or T8 bulbs) will keep it growing healthily.
+40 – 50 PAR of LED lighting will keep it growing healthily.
 However, it is very important to understand that it is the depth of water (or height of tank) that is the real measurement that needs to be taken into consideration!
 Therefore, small and low in height tanks may not require powerful lights.

 Cuba grows best in fine-grained substrates.
 Nutrient-rich soil substrates like ADA Amazonia aqua soil or Aqua Soil Powder (links to check the price on Amazon) are ideal for growing Dwarf baby tears because its smaller grain size enables the plant’s roots to grow faster and easily within the substrate.